AIM3-RUC/VideoIC/tasks/README.md

 Attribute | Meaning
 --- | ---
-aid | the only identification of a video cid | the only identification of a comments file title  | the title of a video shown on the bilibili website duration | the duration of a video (in seconds) comment_number  | the number of comments we got of a video
+aid | the only identification of a video cid | the only identification of a comments on the bilibili website title  | the title of a video shown on the bilibili website duration | the duration of a video (in seconds) comment_number  | the number of comments we got of a video